Tinaaaa1219/MyFirstProject/README.md

 # MyFirstProject
-add my Colab notebook into res
+add my Colab notebook in this repositoty now!